The Directors present herewith the Nineteenth Annual Report on the

 information and explanations obtained by them, your Directors make the

-following statements in terms of Section 134(3)(c) of the Companies
+following statements in terms of Section 134(3)(c) of the Act:

-have been followed along with proper explanation relating to material
+been followed along with proper explanation relating to material

 departures, if any;

-That such accounting policies have been selected and applied
+- that such accounting policies have been selected and applied

 consistently and judgement and estimates have been made that are